Peter Guinari

-Peter Abraham Guinari (born 2 June 2001) is a Central African professional footballer who plays as a centre-back for the Central African Republic national team.
+Peter Abraham Guinari (born 2 June 2001) is a Central African professional footballer who plays as a centre-back for Bulgarian First League club Krumovgrad and the Central African Republic national team.

 Club career

+Early years

 Guinari was born in Bangui, Central African Republic and moved to Germany at the age of 10.
-He began playing football at FC Phoenix Munich before he was accepted at the youth academy of 1860 Munich.
+He began playing football at Phönix München before he was accepted at the youth academy of 1860 Munich.
 As next step he moved to fifth-tier club Pipinsried in 2020.

+Wiltz 71

+On 28 July 2022, Guinari signed a one-year contract with Luxembourg National Division club Wiltz 71.
+He made his competitive debut for the club on 7 August, starting in a 1–1 away draw against UN Käerjéng on the first matchday of the season.
+He made 18 total appearances for the club that season, as Wiltz finished 10th in the league table.
+He left the club after the season.

+Telstar

+Guinari officially joined the Dutch Eerste Divisie club Telstar on 9 January 2024, after obtaining his German passport.
+Following several months of training with the club, he signed a contract for one-and-a-half years, with an option for an additional year.

+He made his debut for de Witte Leeuwen three days after signing, on 12 January 2024, starting in a 1–1 draw against Jong AZ.

+His contract was terminated by mutual consent on 17 July 2024.

+Krumovgrad

+In January 2025, Guinari signed a contract with Bulgarian A PFG club Krumovgrad.

 International career

 Guinari made his debut with the Central African Republic national team in a 1–1 2022 FIFA World Cup qualification tie with Cape Verde on 1 September 2021.